BrandeisXDemandware/iOS-App/README.md

     }
 }
 ```
 Once we have the x, y coordinate, we will have a relative location in a space relative to all the beacons and if we have define longtitude and latitude for each beacons, we will have our actual longtitude and latitude on Earth.
 With such information, we can easitly draw markers on Google Map.
+Since markers are just object in Swift, we can store an array of marker object and modify them according to our database.

 ####Screenshoot
 <img src="http://i.imgur.com/MIxwWgz.jpg" align="left" height="600" Hspace="30" Vspace="10">